 Any surgery carries a risk for potential complications, including blood clots in your legs, breathing problems, reactions to anesthesia, bleeding, infection, heart attack, and stroke.
 Your doctor and care team will work hard to prevent these problems.

 - scar tissue that blocks part of the urethra

 Your doctor will do a thorough check of your health.
 If you have health conditions such as diabetes, heart disease, lung problems, or high blood pressure, they need to be under control before surgery.
 If you’re in poor health and can’t undergo anesthesia or surgery, a simple prostatectomy is probably not your best option.

 Your doctor will order many tests and scans before your surgery to learn as much as possible about your condition.
 These will likely include:

 - blood tests to check for other health conditions

-- an ultrasound to get images of the prostate gland and nearby organs
+- an ultrasound to get images of your prostate gland and nearby organs

-Do not eat or drink after midnight the night before the surgery, or you may have complications with anesthesia.
-You may need to drink only clear liquids and take a special laxative the day before the surgery to clear your digestive system.
+Do not eat or drink after midnight on the night before surgery.
+This will ensure you avoid complications with the anesthesia.
+You may need to drink only clear liquids and take a laxative the day before surgery to clear your digestive system.

-Immediately after surgery, you will be in the hospital for several days.
-You will be able to drink and eat normally soon after the surgery.
+You’ll have to stay in the hospital for several days after surgery.
+You should be able to drink and eat as normal soon after.